Tenerife: Religion

 Other important churches include the Church of the Conception in La Orotava (Iglesia de la Concepción); the churches of San Agustín and Santo Domingo in La Orotava; the church of Nuestra Señora de la Peña de Francia in Puerto de la Cruz; the church of San Marcos in Icod de los Vinos; the church of Santa Ana in Garachico; and the Church of the Conception (Iglesia de la Concepción) in Santa Cruz de Tenerife.

-The first saint of Tenerife and Canary Islands was Santo Hermano Pedro de San José Betancurt, born in the town of Vilaflor, Tenerife.
-His shrine is a cave in Granadilla de Abona, near the coast, where he lived in his youth.
+The first saint of Tenerife and Canary Islands was Saint Peter of Saint Joseph Betancur, born in the town of Vilaflor, Tenerife.
+His main shrine is the Cave of Santo Hermano Pedro in Granadilla de Abona, near the coast, where he lived in his youth.
+This cave is considered one of the most important pilgrimage spots of the Canary Islands.

 Another notable building on the island is the Masonic Temple of Santa Cruz de Tenerife, generally considered the finest example of Masonic temple architecture in Spain; it was the Masonic center of the country until the military occupation of the island by the Franco regime.

 The headquarters of the Islamic Federation of the Canary Islands is in Tenerife; the organization was founded to unite the Muslim communities of the Canary Islands in a common association.
 For its part, the headquarters of the Evangelical Council of the Canary Islands is also on the island.